 Anger is destructive like a tornado

 Anger is like a tornado that sweeps us off our feet and brings ruin to everything in its path.
 A tornado is unpredictable.
 Weather forecasters have a way to track and follow a hurricane to warn people it’s coming.
 This gives them time to board up their homes and go to safer grounds.
 But a tornado spins into existence suddenly, with not enough notice for the people in its immediate vicinity.
 Those far away can know a tornado has started and can take shelter, but even then, no one knows which direction a tornado will travel.
-Suddenly it appears, and within seconds it has torn up houses, buildings, trees, and swept animal off their feet.
+Suddenly it appears, and within seconds it has torn up houses, buildings, trees, and swept animals off their feet.

 Anger works in the same way as a tornado.
 It suddenly appears out of the blue to upset the calm, peaceful, sunny day.
 When it comes, whoever is in close proximity to the person afflicted by anger has to watch out and get out of the way.

 Anger is destructive.
 It may flow out in harsh and hurtful words.
 We know that the thoughts of an angry person are potent and can be felt by others.
 It can even flow out as violent acts.
-The devastation that angers leaves is often irreparable.
+The devastation that anger leaves is often irreparable.
 We may apologize later, but the wounds inflicted by harsh words may last a lifetime.
 If we get angry thoughts in our meditation, we have cut ourselves off from seeing the Light within.
 We have chosen to become affected by the weather of our mind instead of enjoying the sunny skies within.

 Our ego makes us think we are the “doer.”